 # Star your app php-server

-With the app running, visit craft3.dev/admin in your browser and go through the Craft setup process.
+With the app running, visit craft3.local/admin in your browser and go through the Craft setup process.

 Congratulations!
 You should now have CraftCMS 3 running locally with Nanobox.
 Nanobox let's you develop and stage your apps locally, then easily deploy them into production.
 I already covered these processes in my previous post, so I won't repeat them here.
 The steps outlined still apply to Craft 3, so feel free to check them out.